bitasy/Cell-Automata-Simulator/DESIGN.md

 The pro advantage is that all the rules for a particular simulation would live inside the cell and grid class versions of a simulation that extends an abstract class, thus not having any dependency with any additional classes, and the disadvantage would be that one or two (cell and grid) classes would have to be implemented every time a new type of simulation were to be added.

+#### Issue 3: Neighbors mappings

+One of the biggest design considerations involved a map implementation where each cell is identified by a tag and has associated neighbors as opposed to each cell having an (x, y) index and declaring its neighbors with a different index.
+The actual implementation included the neighbors with the map framework as it allowed the use of non 2d arrays and was most flexible.

 ## Team Responsibilities

 The responsibilities will be split up by classes, and have each team member complete each class based on the functionality required.
 The higher level functions of each team member will mostly be XML / GUI, Front End and Back End.
 The implementation of each class will be mindful of the existing dependencies between them such that they can exchange the required information between each other and also so that the team members can complete them by working at the same time and eventually combining all of them together.

-Paulo: [XML/GUI] CellSociety, SimulationLoader, Screen, XML
+Paulo: [XML/GUI] XML_start package
-Simran: [Front End] CellSimulator, SimulatorInterface
+Simran: [Front End] CellSimulator, SimulatorInterface, CellSociety, CellGraph
-Brian: [Back End] Grid, Rules, Cell
+Brian: [Back End] Backend, grids, rulesets packages